RealPolitiX/planar2/doc/source/transforms.rst

 Other Operations
 ~~~~~~~~~~~~~~~~

-As you might expect, :class:`~planar.Affine` instances support equality
+As you might expect, :class:`~planar2.Affine` instances support equality
 comparisons.
 These simply compare the transformation matrix values directly.
 Affine transforms also support an :meth:`Affine.almost_equals` method for
 approximate comparison, which is useful to compensate for floating point